Roneat: Etymology

 The word "roneat" is a Khmer word for the bamboo xylophone, which is an ancient musical instrument of Cambodia.
 According to the Khmer national dictionary, roneat means xylophone and is described as "the percussive musical instrument that has a long body where its bars are made from bamboo or other good quality woods or metal bars striking with a pair of two roneat sticks played in the pinpeat and mohaori orchestras.

-The Garland Handbook of Southest Asian Music edited by Terry E. Miller and Sean Williams, argued that the word roneat is a Khmer generic term that refers to xylophones or metallophones — idiophones, with bars of bamboo, wood, or metal.
+The Garland Handbook of Southeast Asian Music edited by Terry E. Miller and Sean Williams, argued that the word roneat is a Khmer generic term that refers to xylophones or metallophones — idiophones, with bars of bamboo, wood, or metal.
 The word roneat derives from the word "roneap" which means bamboo strips or bamboo bars.
 It's quite possible in Khmer language and word derivations as the note bars of this instrument are made mostly from bamboo bars or strips.

 Moreover, a research compiled by Cambodian professor Hun Sarnin indicated that the Khmer word roneat, which probably derived from the Sanskrit word raghunâ tha-vinâ, appeared since the early Cambodian history during the Funan kingdom.